BrettWisniewski/Cipher-Machine-Backend/README.md

 # RealFullStack

-GO TO THE FULL-STACK-CIPHER-FRONT FIRST AS THAT HAS THE ENTIRE PROJECT DESCRIPTION ALONG WITH CREDITS AND DIRECTIONS.
+GO TO THE FULL-STACK-CIPHER-FRONT FIRST AS THAT HAS THE ENTIRE PROJECT DESCRIPTION ALONG WITH CREDITS, LICENSE, and DIRECTIONS.

 ## Table of Contents